parkin/drndic-website/news/_posts/2016-04-24-Philly-Science-Festival.md

 <br clear="all" />

 Also, the Drndic Lab has developed a virtual nanopore app.
-Developed for Google Cardboard , the user can experience the actual translocation of a DNA strand through a nanopore in a stunning virtual reality environment.
+Developed for Google Cardboard, the user can experience the actual translocation of a DNA strand through a nanopore in a stunning virtual reality environment.

 <br clear="all" />